 To my blog readers.
-I am doing well and I am ready to start blogging again.
-I’ll explain in a new blog soon.
+I am doing well and I hope to start blogging again next month.
+I’ll explain in a new post.
 I can see when my blog traffic is down, and it is.
 But I hope to change that this year.
 Take care.
 Darryl S. Duke

 ” When life gives you lemons, make lemonade”

 “When life gives you broken taco shells, make a taco salad”

 “We can find happiness and self-confidence with alcohol.
 But we don’t get to keep them.
 Having those things takes work for some of us”